 , the laboratory facility director, who serves on international cell therapy committees such as the International Society of Cellular Therapy (ISCT) Immunotherapy committee.
-Kathy Mintz, an active Foundation for the Accreditation of Cellular Therapy (FACT) and American Association for Blood Banking (AABB) inspector, is laboratory manager, and three nationally-known physician researchers serve as the medical directors.
-Learn more about
+Kathy Mintz, an active Foundation for the Accreditation of Cellular Therapy (FACT) and American Association for Blood Banking (AABB) inspector, is the laboratory manager, and three nationally-known physician researchers serve as the medical directors.
+Learn more about Allistair Abraham, M.D.

-The Stem Cell Processing Laboratory at Children’s National allows us to conduct cutting-edge trials and provide the most innovative care for our patients.
+The Shirley and William Howard Cellular Therapy Laboratory is where our team processes stem cells.
+This allows us to conduct cutting-edge clinical trials and provide the most innovative care for our patients.
 The lab is an ISO8 suite with one 4-foot A2 ISO5 biological safety cabinet and one ISO5, 6-foot A2 biological safety cabinet.
-The suite has dedicated space for supply storage in addition to a sink, water bath, temperature controlled bead bath, -80°C freezer, and standing refrigerator.
+The suite has dedicated space for supply storage in addition to a sink, water bath, temperature controlled bead bath, -80°C freezer and standing refrigerator.
 The facility also includes the following specialized equipment and instruments:

 - Quantum Cell Expansion System